rothgar/rothgar/BIO.md

 Justin is a developer advocate at AWS where he helps improve cloud services for everyone.
 He has made Oscar winning movies and built infrastructure for popular streaming services.
-In his spare time he enjoys tinkering with hardware and streaming Moana on repeat.
+In his spare time he tinkers with hardware and streams Moana on repeat.